-Q: Eno’s deck of Oblique Strategies.
+Eno’s deck of Oblique Strategies.
 Where and when did you get it?

-Q: What about digging buddies?
+What about digging buddies?
 Do you share or go solo?

-Most of my closest musical bros come from connections that were made from the various jobs I’ve had, especially all the touring I did in my 20’s.
+Most of my closest musical bros come from connections that were made from the various jobs I’ve had, especially all the touring I did in my twenties.
 That said, everybody is scattered all over the place and while I LOVE the chance to link with them for a dig whenever we’re in the same city, I tend to do most of my damage solo.

-Q: What’s the unlikeliest place/occasion you’ve ever found a record?
+What’s the unlikeliest place/occasion you’ve ever found a record?

 My production partner Sunny Levine and I are sooooo deep in Blue Nile.

 Your friend Sunny just popped in.
 You mention him as your production partner.
 Can you tell me more about it?

 12 inches that Swirl.
-Vertigo!!
+Vertigo!

 Keep it heavy.

 Tell us about a great record or two that got away from you.

 The blueprints.
 A few of my favorite records from high school that taught my ears how to work.

 Was there a particular person who inspired you to collect records, a role model in the art of record collecting?

-Q: What do you want to happen to your collection when you check out?
+What do you want to happen to your collection when you check out?

-Q: Who would you like to see profiled next on Dust & Grooves?
+Who would you like to see profiled next on Dust & Grooves?

-You’ve already hit on a lot of winners so far but one of my favorite record collectors (and friends!) is kind of a deep cut!
+You’ve already hit on a lot of winners so far but one of my favorite record collectors and friends is kind of a deep cut!
 His name is Andy Cabic and he’s often overlooked as a collector because most folks associate him more with the music he makes with his band called Vetiver.
 Andy is one of the most adventurous music listeners I’ve ever known and by far one of my biggest inspirations as far as exploring every corner of the record store goes.
 We’ve been bros for close to ten years and he’s always been my first call when I’m out of ideas and looking for new directions to explore.
-The “new arrivals” bin at his home in San Francisco is constantly brimming with things you’ve never heard of and one of my favorite things ever is sitting on the hot carpet (his living room has heated carpeting, which is pretty much legendary amongst our circle of friends) while Andy goes through the bin and plays you the few tracks off each record that he’s gravitated towards while explaining to you the paths and information chains he’s travelled to learn about and obtain said album.
+The new arrivals bin at his home in San Francisco is constantly brimming with things you’ve never heard of and one of my favorite things ever is sitting on the hot carpet (his living room has heated carpeting, which is pretty much legendary amongst our circle of friends) while Andy goes through the bin and plays you the few tracks off each record that he’s gravitated towards while explaining to you the paths and information chains he’s travelled to learn about and obtain said album.

 “Record collecting is an infinite journey backwards.”